-Dogs and cats are born with no teeth, develop deciduous teeth, and then lose those baby teeth so that their adult teeth can take their places.
+Dogs, cats, humans and many other species are born with no teeth, then grow baby teeth, and then lose those baby teeth so that their adult teeth can take their places.
 Mice, on the other hand, only have one set of teeth their entire lives.
-Their monophyodontal mouths start showing teeth at as young as ten days of age.
-These teeth, twelve molars and four incisors, remain in your pet mouse's mouth for the rest of its life.
-The molars never grow but the incisors continuously grow, sometimes causing problems for your mouse.
+These teeth are called monophyodontal teeth and appear as young as ten days of age in a mouse.

-If done correctly, tooth trims are not painful.
-There are two common methods used to trim incisors.
+If done correctly, tooth trims are not painful and there are two common methods used to trim incisors.
 The first is by using regular nail clippers or blunt scissors to cut the teeth like you would a toenail.
-These methods are not the preferred ways to trim teeth.
-There is a high risk of cracking or splitting a tooth because of the force needed to use the clippers or scissors and can cause pain if the tooth is split up to the nerve or is trimmed too short.
-The second method is by using a handheld rotary tool, like the Dremel, with a cut-off wheel to slice the excess tooth off.
-This method does require a bit more skill and anesthesia or sedation for mice since their mouths are so small but can be easily performed by a trained exotics veterinarian (find one near you) or veterinary technician.
-By using a rotary tool no trauma will occur to the tooth or nerve when cut.
-The only concerns are for trauma to the gums or lips if the wheel accidentally grazes them, or if the tooth is trimmed too short.
+This method is not the preferred way to trim teeth since there is a high risk of cracking or splitting a tooth.
+Because of the force needed to use the clippers or scissors, the tooth can crack and can cause pain if it cracks up to the nerve or is trimmed too short.
+The second method of trimming teeth is with a handheld rotary tool, like a Dremel, with a cut-off wheel to slice the teeth.
+This method does require a bit more skill, along with anesthesia or sedation since mice are often squirmy and have small mouths, but can be easily performed by a trained veterinary professional.
+The only concerns are for trauma to the gums or lips if the wheel accidentally grazes them or if the tooth is trimmed too short.
 Cracking a tooth with a rotary tool is not typically a concern though the expense of anesthesia or sedation often causes people to choose to use clippers or scissors instead.